What is HR analytics?

 1. Identify a problem to be solved

 You might be worried that too many people are quitting, or you’re spending too much on recruitment.
 You might want to identify high-performing employees for promotion.
 You can do all of this by linking HR analytics to clearly defined business outcomes.
-Keep it simple with high-impact, low-effort endeavors.
+Keep it simple with high-impact, low-effort endeavours.

 2. Define what success will look like